 *Please note, this course cannot be substituted with MLS 504.

-Written Exam* - Students must be registered for at least one graduate level credit the semester they are taking the exam.
+Written Exam* - Taken in the final semester of the program.
+Students must be registered for at least one graduate level credit the semester they are taking the exam.

 Fall Exam Dates: